Juniper Mist Access Assurance

 Features + Benefits

 Access Assurance provides identity fingerprinting based on X.509 certificate attributes.
-It also uses intrusion detection and prevention information, such as group membership, user account state, mobile device management (MDM) compliance state, client lists, and user location, for more granular fingerprinting.
+It also uses IdP information, such as group membership, user account state, mobile device management (MDM), unified endpoint management (UEM) compliance and posture state, client lists, and user location, for more granular fingerprinting.

 Based on user and device identity, Access Assurance can instruct the network to assign users specific roles and group them into network segments using VLAN or Group-Based Policy (GBP) technology.
 The service can then enforce network policies associated with each segment.